 Gabriel leads the R&D function at FNZ for the Asia-Pacific region.
 He is responsible for innovation and new product design enhancing FNZ’s core platform in new markets to support the strategic growth of our business in region.

 Gabriel joined FNZ in 2011 and has extensive experience in the solution architecture and implementation of FNZ platforms across a diverse range of propositions to market.
-He is familiar with the platform operating models across the jurisdictions we operate in globally, having based in London, Sydney, Wellington, and presently in Hong Kong.
+He is familiar with the platform operating models across all FNZ jurisdictions, having been based in London, Sydney, Wellington, and presently in Hong Kong.